ikarabayir/DownsamplingECG/README.md

 # DownsamplingECG
-A Downsample method for ECGs that basically based on the line equations of each paired data points to be interpolated.
+A Downsample method for multiple lead ECGs that basically based on the line equations of each paired data points to be interpolated.